Mohmed-Refaay/Mohmed-Refaay/README.md

 Hi 👋 My name is Mohamed Refaay
 ===============================

-3D Web Developer
+Software Engineer
 --------------------

-I'm a self-taught developer who loves learning new technologies daily.
-I'm a Software Developer but more into FE and building 3D experiences with Threejs.
+I'm a frontend-focused software engineer with 5+ years of experience building clean, scalable user interfaces using React.
+I have experience in graphics programming and backend development, and a growing interest in low-level programming, which helps me better understand performance and system behavior.

 * 🌍  I'm based in Egypt
 * ✉️  You can contact me at [mohamedamrrefaay@gmail.com](mailto:mohamedamrrefaay@gmail.com)
-* 🧠  I'm focused on WebGL and Threejs.
+* 🧠  I'm currently focused on learning more about servers and low-level system programming.
-* 🤝  I'm open to collaborating on any challenging project

 ### Skills